serokell/blog-posts/whats-that-typeclass-alternative/article.md

 ## MonadPlus

-There is a typeclass called [`MonadPlus m`](https://wiki.haskell.org/MonadPlus) which has the same semantics as `Alternative` but for types that implement `Monad`.
+There is a typeclass called [`MonadPlus m`](https://wiki.haskell.org/MonadPlus) that has the same semantics as `Alternative` but for types that implement `Monad`.
 So it can be seen as a "monoid on monads".
-It comes with a default implementation based on `Alternative`, so you don't have to implement any of the methods.
+It comes with a default implementation based on `Alternative`, so you don't need to implement any of the methods.

 ```haskell
 -- The MonadPlus class definition